tiqi-group/pydase/README.md

 ## Usage

-Using `pydase` involves two main steps: defining a `DataService` subclass and then running the server.
+Using `pydase` involves three main steps: defining a `DataService` subclass, running the server, and then connecting to the service either programmatically using `rpyc` or through the web interface.

 ### Defining a DataService